Computers, Networks, and Emerging Technology (CNET) Department

 - Computer Applications in Biotechnology Certificate of Accomplishment (PDF)

-- Data Communications and Web Programming Certificate of Accomplishment (PDF)
+- IT Service and Support Technician Certificate of Accomplishment (PDF)

 - Linux / UNIX Administration Certificate of Accomplishment (PDF)